 If you do not have the correct vaccination record, you will be required to take the vaccinations here.

-- Your insurance will cover 100% of the cost of these required immunizations.
+- Your insurance will cover the cost of these required immunizations.

 - If you think you have had these vaccinations but don’t have a record, the staff at Watkins will offer you the possibility of taking a blood test (called a titer test) to check your immunity levels.

 This course focuses on skills in (1) professional presentations, and (2) communication and discussion in a variety of contexts.
 You will develop and practice professional presentation skills as well as hone pronunciation and oral fluency using seminar and group discussion formats to practice common forms of oral exchange in professional contexts.
 Topics will be drawn from Fellow's disciplines and TED Talks.

 This course prepares you for reading demands in U.S. higher education.
 The course introduces theories behind rhetorical reading.
 You will practice effective pre-reading, reading and post-reading strategies.